isc-projects/bind9/bin/named/named.rst

    This option specifies a string that is used to identify a instance of :program:`named` in a process listing.
 The contents of ``string`` are not examined.

-.. option:: -E engine-name

-   When applicable, this option specifies the hardware to use for cryptographic operations, such as a secure key store used for signing.

-   When BIND 9 is built with OpenSSL, this needs to be set to the OpenSSL engine identifier that drives the cryptographic accelerator or hardware service module (usually ``pkcs11``).

 .. option:: -f